jejacks0n/guard-teaspoon/README.md

 ## Usage

-To start Guard:
+Start Guard.

 ```
 bundle exec guard start
 ```

-Make changes to your javascript specs or implementation files and see the tests run.
+Make changes to your javascript specs or implementation files and the appropriate tests will run.

 ## Configuring Guard

 In general this isn't very complicated, but if you have multiple suites setup in Teabag this can get a little complicated -- there's an expectation that you understand what you're doing in regards to using Guard.

-This is what the basic Guardfile looks like.
-It watches any file within your `app/assets/javascripts` path by default and will attempt to resolve the file to a spec.
+The default Guardfile will watch for any file changes within your `app/assets/javascripts` path and will attempt to resolve those file to a spec.
 If you're using QUnit, you can change this to be _test instead of _spec, or use js.coffee or coffee for file extensions, and you can use a more advanced regexp for other needs.

 Guardfile
 ```ruby